- Where are your natural interests and tendencies pointing?

 What’s the difference between a niche and an audience anyway?

-So, you want to start a blog or a business with a blog /website and you keep hearing that you are supposed to narrow it down and choose your “niche” whatever that is, and your “audience” whoever they are.
-And it is important not to just be a generalist in your field, trying to appeal to too many different industries and people.
+So, you want to start a blog or a business with a blog /website, and you keep hearing that you are supposed to narrow it down and choose your “niche” whatever that is, and your “audience” whoever they are.

-Your niche is the general industry or topic you will be creating within, writing about and focusing on and/or creating and marketing products for.
+Your niche is the general industry or topic you will be creating within, writing about and focusing on or creating and marketing products for.

 Your audience is the folks who you are going to serve within that niche.